 In practice, Kiswahili is used formally and informally within the Rift Valley of Kenya in the following ways: In the workplace/school, most of the respondents (67.4%) reported speaking Kiswahili, while 30.4% reported to speak English, and the other 2.2% mother tongue.
-Informally, in markets, to ease trade, (87%) of the respondents reported speaking Kiswahili as compared to 8.7% who used English and 4.3% of the respondents who speak mother tongue at the market place (Table 4 In Table 4.28 above, (67.4%) strongly agreed that Kiswahili enhances longterm intercultural relations among diverse communities in the rift valley, 6.5% somewhat agreed on the same.
-However, 15.2% of the respondents were not sure, while 10.9% somewhat disagreed.
+Informally, in markets, to ease trade, (87%) of the respondents reported speaking Kiswahili as compared to 8.7% who used English and 4.3% of the respondents who speak mother tongue at the market place (Table 4.10).
+Further, the voices recorded and transcribed in the sampled local churches and markets within the Rift Valley of Kenya were 100% in Kiswahili.
+According to the table 4.11, 47.8% of the respondents reported that they speak Kiswahili most of the time when they are at home compared to 43.5% who reported to speak English mostly and 6.5% that speak the mother tongue.
+Furthermore, Kiswahili promotes peer relationships in the Rift Valley.
+According to the data in table 4.12, 73.9% of the respondents reported speaking Kiswahili when with friends, compared to 15.2% that speak English and 4.3% who speak their mother tongue when with friends.